dcolcott/amplify-photo-gallery-workshop/workshop-content/content/30_adding_auth/20_adding_auth_front.md

 We haven't yet added the *aws-amplify* and *aws-amplify-react* modules to our app, so let's add them.

+➡️ Makes sure you are in the 'photoalbum' react project directory.

 **➡️ Run** `npm install --save aws-amplify aws-amplify-react`

 **➡️ Replace `src/App.js` with** <span class="clipBtn clipboard" data-clipboard-target="#iddaa4069beb70d721535869f7078c9ad1c27b03c0photoalbumssrcAppjs"><strong>this content</strong></span> (click the gray button to copy to clipboard).